NetApp/trident/README.md

-Trident provides storage orchestration for Kubernetes, integrating with its [Persistent Volume framework](http://kubernetes.io/docs/user-guide/persistent-volumes/) to act as an external provisioner for NetApp Data ONTAP, SolidFire, and E-series systems.
+Trident provides storage orchestration for Kubernetes, integrating with its [Persistent Volume framework](http://kubernetes.io/docs/user-guide/persistent-volumes/) to act as an external provisioner for NetApp ONTAP, SolidFire, and E-Series systems.
 Additionally, through its REST interface, Trident can provide storage orchestration for non-Kubernetes deployments.